BDAthlon/2017-Triple_Helix-2/README.md

 # Bio Green Globs

-Here we make parameter searching fun by creating a game where users can choose whether to simulate data using stochastic or deterministic means and vary parameters in order to create protein plots that hit certain targets, or blobs
+Here we make parameter searching fun by creating a game where users can choose whether to simulate data using stochastic or deterministic means and vary parameters in order to create protein plots that hit certain targets, or blobs.

-The game is written in python and hosted onto a webapp using Flask.
+The game is written as a python web app with flask.
+To open the GUI, run the game.py file from the command line.
+(After you installing the requirements.)

 The parameters are given in an form and then the new values for the graph are generated with python.
-The new XY coordinated are passed on to the plotly and the updated graph is plotted on the fly.
+The new XY coordinates are passed on to and the new graph is plotted on the fly with javascript library plotly.

 The requirements for the python code are: numpy,scipy,matplotlib,pysces,stochpy

----as you see it is not finished...
+--- as you see it is not finished --- if only we had one more day ---

+This is a project for the 2017 DBAthlon, IWBDA, Pittsburgh.